Becoming a world class culture practitioner

 A great capacity to help the organisation to convert cultural insights into practical day to day actions and activities.

-Understanding the stage of maturity of the organisation helps the practitioner to understand which tools, processes, conversations and language make it easy for the organisation to move forward and difficult for the organisation to go backwards.
+Understanding the stage of cultural evolution of the organisation helps the practitioner to understand which tools, processes, conversations and language make it easy for the organisation to move forward and difficult for the organisation to go backwards.

 A learning mindset, a capacity to turn the silliest of mistakes into an opportunity to grow and develop.